 **Although times are usually very accurate, weather and other conditions may delay or advance departure by a few minutes.**

-To reserve your seat on the Ferry, please call our gift shop at 305-743-5999.
+To reserve your seat on the Ferry, please call The Pigeon Key Visitor's Center at 305-743-5999.
 Reservations are not required, but advised for popular holidays and weekend events.

 Adults - $12.00